Accelerating Benders decomposition for solving a sequence of sample average approximation replications: Computational Study

 For the computational experiments, we solve 26 replications of problem \eqref{eq:saa}, each with an independently drawn set of scenarios.
 The first replication is used for data collection and is identical for all compared methods.
 Thus, to compare the impact of different strategies for reusing information, all results presented in the following sections are based on the 25 SAA replications excluding the first one.
 Every replication is given a time limit of one hour for each method.
 To reduce the time required to run the experiments, we run less than the full 25 replications for the baseline method because it is significantly slower than the other methods.
 This method is only tested on the 2nd, 14th and 26th replications, and results reported are averaged over these three runs instead of the full 25 as in the other methods.
 Since all replications are independent and the only information used from previous replications is an initial feasible solution for IPs, and nothing for LPs, an average of a metric taken over this subset is expected to be a close approximation of the average over the full set of replications.

 We implemented Benders decomposition in Python using Gurobi 10.0.1 as the optimization solver for both LPs and IPs.
-When searching the DSP and curated DSP for dual solutions that potentially generate a violated cut (i.e., when solving subproblem \eqref{eq:value_approx}) we use the \texttt{linalg} library in NumPy for matrix multiplications and use \texttt{numba} to efficiently calculate the $\argmax$.
+We build a main problem model and a single subproblem model which is updated with the current primal solution ($\hat{x}$) and scenario data ($\xi$) whenever we need to look for a cut, saving model building time and enabling warm-starting of the subproblems.

+The DSP is implemented as follows: each dual solution $\pi$ is stored in an indexed array and assigned a unique integer index for efficient retrieval.
 We use Python's hash function to determine if a dual solution obtained after solving a subproblem is already present in the DSP or not.
-We build a main problem model and a single subproblem model which is updated with the current primal solution ($\hat{x}$) and scenario data ($\xi$) whenever we need to look for a cut, saving model building time and enabling warm-starting of the subproblems.
+When searching the DSP for dual solutions that potentially generate a violated cut, we must efficiently evaluate problem \eqref{eq:value_approx} for each scenario $k \in [K]$: determine which dual solution from $\pilist$ provides the tightest Benders cut for a given first-stage solution $x^t$.
+To avoid repeatedly computing $\pi^\top h(\xi_k)$ for all dual solutions $\pi \in \pilist$ and scenarios $k \in [K]$ for every primal solution $x^t$, we precompute and store these terms in a matrix of dimension $|\pilist| \times K$ at the beginning of each SAA replication using a single matrix multiplication operation.
+When evaluating a candidate first-stage solution $x^t$, we compute $\pi^\top(-T(\xi_k) x^t)$ for all dual solutions simultaneously using vectorized matrix operations via the \texttt{linalg} library in NumPy, yielding a vector of length $|\pilist|$.
+We then solve problem \eqref{eq:value_approx} by combining this vector with the precomputed $\pi^\top h(\xi_k)$ terms and finding the maximum for each scenario using \texttt{numba} to efficiently calculate the $\argmax$.
 As discussed in the beginning of Section \ref{sec:techniques}, whenever we solve a new SAA replication (after the first), we provide the solver with the optimal primal solution of the previous replication as a candidate solution.
 To do this, we solve the scenario subproblems given the new scenario data and this candidate solution $\hat{x}$, and then provide this solution (\( \hat{x}, \{Q(\hat{x},\xi_k)\}_{\kink} \)) to the solver.
 This initialization is done for all methods except for the adaptive initialization, in which the method generates its own candidate solution.
 We do this initialization even for the baseline method in order to better illustrate the impacts of the other techniques we propose for reusing information.

 We terminate Benders decomposition when the optimality gap percentage is less than $10^{-4}$: $(U^t - L^t)/L^t * 100 \%\le 10^{-4}.$ A candidate Benders cut of the form $\theta_k \ge \alpha_k - \beta_k x$ is considered violated by the current main problem solution $(\hat{x}, \{\hat{\theta}_k\}_{\kink})$ if it satisfies